 Orange Bell is part of the Capsicum genus and is a Sweet pepper variety.
 Its scientific name is Capsicum annuum var. annuum (Grossum Group) 'Orange Bell'.
 'Orange Bell' is considered a OP (open polliated) cultivar.
 This variety typically produces fruit in the following colours: Yellow Orange.
 An annual/perennial, so it will last at least a year and up to several years in its native climate.
 Orange Bell is known for growing to a height of approximately 1.46 feet (that's 45.0 cm in metric) with a erect-like habit.

 Typically, Orange Bell Sweet pepper is normally fairly low maintenance and can thus be quite easy to grow - only a basic level of care is required throughout the year to ensure it thrives.
 Being aware of the basic growing conditions this plant likes (soil, sun and water) will result in a strong and vibrant plant.

-This plant info is provided by the myfolia gardener's wiki.
-All details about Sweet pepper 'Orange Bell' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Orange Bell have been kindly provided by our members.

 By our calculations, you should look at sowing Orange Bell about 32 days before your last frost date.